Paranormal Papers

 Other descriptions of the worm are somewhat more vivid.
 Legend says that the worm is up to 3 feet long and looks like a bulging, blood-red intestine.

-It is also said to have a gaping mouth with teeth that point inwards, and a spiky, pointed rear end with the ability to squirt acid or venom.
+It is also said to have a gaping mouth with teeth that point inwards and a spiky, pointed rear end with the ability to squirt acid or venom.
 Some stories claim the creature can produce electricity.

 Living under the sand, the worms allegedly shoot up to the surface and attack their prey.
 They are thought to come to the surface after there has been rain.